-The 2014 Corihuarmi capital expenditure budget is \$1.9 million, including \$1.5 million for a heap leach pad expansion that commenced in the third quarter of 2014.
-This expansion is to accommodate all of the material that is scheduled to be mined and stacked until late-2015.
+The 2015 Corihuarmi capital budget is \$3.8 million, including \$3.5 million for a heap leach pad and waste dump expansion that has already commenced.
+This expansion is to accommodate all of the material that is scheduled to be mined and stacked from late-2015 until early 2017 when mining operations are currently scheduled to cease.